tooky/kosli-playground/README.md

 - Click the blue `[Add]` button
 - You will see the api-key, something like `p1Qv8TggcjOG_UX-WImP3Y6LAf2VXPNN_p9-JtFuHr0`
 - Copy this api-key (Kosli stores a hashed version of this, so it will never be available from https://app.kosli.com again)
-- Set a Github Action secret, called `KOSLI_API_TOKEN`, set to the copied value
+- Create a Github Action secret, called `KOSLI_API_TOKEN`, set to the copied value

 # Make a change, commit, and push